 A Forsaken Landmark

-While the Landmark Center’s history had been well preserved over the years, the structure itself was neglected and became dilapidated.
+While Landmark Center’s history had been well preserved over the years, the structure itself was neglected and became dilapidated.
 Much of the building’s deterioration could be attributed to time and the elements while some was due to its caretakers.

 The U.S. Post Office, which occupied the main floor of the building, painted over the marble walls with green #102-A paint – a cheap and common color used in government buildings at the time.
 Marble wainscoting was removed and replaced with mailboxes.
 A louvered, paneled ceiling was installed at the second floor level covering the main floor cortile.

 False ceiling panels were added throughout the building and florescent lighting replaced the original fixtures designed to operate on both gas and electricity.
-The original marble mosaic floors were replaced with plain tile and the maple flooring was hidden under brown linoleum
+The original marble mosaic floors were replaced with plain tile and the maple flooring was hidden under brown linoleum.

-Outside the building, the original red slate tiles that covered the main roof were replaced with asphalt shingles and the pink hue of the St. Cloud granite façade was transformed to a dirty grey as a result of years of exposure to soot and grime.
+Outside the building, the original red clay tiles that covered the main roof were replaced with asphalt shingles and the pink hue of the St. Cloud granite façade was transformed to a dirty grey as a result of years of exposure to soot and grime.

-As the years passed, the Landmark Center began showing its age more and more.
+As the years passed, Landmark Center began showing its age more and more.
 Needing additional space, in 1961 the federal government began construction of a new Federal Courts Building on Kellogg Boulevard between Jackson and Robert Streets in St. Paul.
-By 1967, only a branch post office remained in the Landmark Center.
+By 1967, only a branch post office remained in Landmark Center.